dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SentimentStream/README.md

 #### Option 2: Create a new console app (shown in this repo)

 Rather than working with the projects/files produced by Model Builder's Add Projects, you can create a new, separate C# console app.
 You just need to copy over your model's zip file to a directory your new console app can access.
-In this repo, a trained model **MLModel.zip** has already been included for you in the [Resources](./Resources) folder.
+In this repo, a trained model **MLModel.zip** has [already been included for you](../Sentiment/Resources).

 As we create the logic for our Spark app, we'll paste in the code generated from Model Builder and include some other class definitions.